monroestephenson/hegemon/README.md

-# Database Backup CLI
+# Hegemon - Database Management CLI

-A powerful and flexible command-line tool for backing up and restoring various types of databases.
+A powerful and flexible command-line tool for managing and backing up various types of databases.
 Written in modern C++, it supports multiple database systems, compression, and both local and cloud storage options.

 ## Quick Start